How to visit Mont St Michel France

 You can visit the refectory and a stunningly beautiful cloister and the church itself with its soaring roof and incredible stained glass windows.

 Second, only to Santiago de Compostela in Spain, Mont-Saint Michel was an important pilgrimage of faith during the Middle Ages.
 It was also a centre of culture and was given the nickname “City of Books” as a large number of manuscripts were produced and stored here.

 Mont St Michel is a medieval village and abbey and as such there are no concessions to those of us who have difficulty walking or are in wheelchairs.
 There are no issues from the car park to the site itself, although sadly there are no resting places from the parking lot to the line up for the shuttle and the wait can be extremely long.

-The restrooms are directly in the entrance of the site and are not accessible at all as there are a few steps up and as ridiculous as it sounds very often they are not open.
+The restrooms are directly at the entrance of the site and are not accessible at all as there are a few steps up and as ridiculous as it sounds very often they are not open.
 Oh, and they cost 0.80 cents to use.
-There are easier to access restrooms around 150 yards in just past La Mère Poulard on your right-hand side.
+There are easier-to-access restrooms around 150 yards just past La Mère Poulard on your right-hand side.
 These are not particularly pleasant facilities but at least they are somewhat accessible but not to wheelchairs I’m afraid.